mdrasmus/tot/README.md

 ```

 Each process execution is listed with its start time, process id (pid), and parent pid.
+We see several versions of python being executed which shows the details of how
+the right python interpreter is located at runtime.

 Nested underneath each process header are a series of `read` and `write` lines.
 These
-lines describe each file the process read and wrote to along with a sha1 of the file.
+lines describe each file the process read and wrote along with their sha1 hashes.
+Notice how python needs to read the script itself `script1.py` before
+execution.

-Using the sha1s, tot can determine how the output of one program turns into the
+Using the hashes, tot can determine how the output of one program turns into the
 input of another.

-To see this, let's execute another program that reads `file2.txt`, removes all the "e"s and writes
+To see this, let's execute another program that reads `file2.txt`,
-the output to `file3.txt`.
+removes all the "e"s and writes the output to `file3.txt`.

 ```sh
 bin/tot log bash -c 'sed s/e// examples/file2.txt > examples/file3.txt'